-Using a personal, humorous slide show, Mitali shares candidly about her experience of growing up between two cultures, exploring some of the tensions immigrant kids face, and introducing some of the richness of Bengali culture.
-Students are encouraged to ask questions, and discussion throughout sparks lively responses from participants.
-Read some wonderful letters from kids responding to "Life Between Cultures."
+Using a personal, humorous slide show, Mitali shares candidly about her experience of growing up and writing "between cultures," and the power of stories to keep us balanced.
+Students are encouraged to participate and the author's conversational style sparks lively responses.
+Read some wonderful letters from kids responding to "Stories on the Fire Escape."

 Writing well about place intensifies plot and brings characters to life.
 In this workshop, students consider how good writing engages all five senses, underlines a literary theme, and takes readers on journeys to other places.
 A directed exercise allows participants to apply and demonstrate what they've gained from the workshop.
 Read samples of great writing produced by eighth-graders during the workshop, and enthusiastic student responses to the presentation.

-Classrooms or groups can chat with Mitali via Skype about writing in general, any of her books, life between cultures, or any other topic under the sun.
-She sits in front of her Mac web cam with a cup of tea, you're gathered in your venue, and the discussion flows from there.
+Classrooms or groups can chat with Mitali virtually about writing in general, any of her books, life between cultures, or any other topic under the sun.
+She sits in front of her web cam with a cup of tea, you're gathered in your venue, and the discussion flows from there.
 See a brief sample here:

-TRAVELING COMPANIONS Exploring the Powerful Relationship Between Mothers and Daughters Venue: Mother-Daughter Book Clubs
+TRAVELING COMPANIONS: Exploring the Powerful Relationship Between Mothers and Daughters

 In an informal, intimate setting, participants explore "traveler's tips" for mothers and daughters who want to journey together through the years.
-If the group chooses to read one of Mitali's books before the event, discussion and sharing may circle around the novel.
+If the group chooses to read one of Mitali's books before the event, discussion and sharing circles around the novel.

-In a challenging, inspiring talk for librarians, booksellers, parents, and/or educators, Mitali explores how and why stories empower kids to cross borders, widen hearts and imaginations, and build bridges between cultures.
+In a challenging, inspiring, practical talk for librarians, booksellers, parents, and/or educators, Mitali explores how and why stories empower kids to cross borders, widen hearts and imaginations, and build bridges between cultures.
 She presents ten questions that help us take a closer look at issues of race, culture, and power in fiction.